Dufferin Roblin: Early life

+Political career

 Provincial backbencher

 There were opponents of the coalition in both the Liberal and Conservative ranks.
 Roblin was a part of the latter group and was elected to the Legislative Assembly of Manitoba in 1949 as an "Independent Progressive Conservative" opposing the coalition.
-Running in the multi-member riding of Winnipeg South, he finished well ahead of the official Progressive Conservative candidate and soon emerged as the leading voice for anti-Conservatives in the province.
+Running in the multi-member riding of Winnipeg South, he finished well ahead of the official Progressive Conservative candidate and soon emerged as the leading voice for anti-coalition Tories in the province.

 Willis resigned as a cabinet minister in August 1950, and the Progressive Conservative delegates overwhelmingly voted to leave the coalition at their annual convention that year.
 Some party members tried to convince Roblin to stand against Willis for the leadership, but Roblin declined.

 Roblin was re-elected for Winnipeg South in 1953, but the Progressive Conservative Party, as a whole, fared poorly by winning only 12 seats out of 57.
 Willis was blamed for the party's loss, and another effort was made to draft Roblin as leader.

 Leadership win

 When Willis called a leadership convention for 1954, Roblin quickly declared himself a candidate.
 He built up a strong organization throughout the province and was able to defeat Willis on the second ballot.
 Roblin's support came mostly from rural delegates.
 The Progressive Conservatives' grassroots network had atrophied during the coalition years, and for the next four years, Roblin was involved in the arduous task of rebuilding the party organization.

 Ideologically, Roblin was a Red Tory.
-He opposed the cautionary small government ideology of Liberal-Progressive Premier Douglas Campbell and pledged to expand government services if elected.
+He opposed the cautionary small government ideology of Liberal-Progressive Premier Douglas Campbell.
+Indeed, Roblin was well to the left of Campbell at the time.
+He pledged to expand government services if elected.